covarep/covarep/vocoder/hmpd/README.txt

                Foundation for Research and Technology-Hellas - \
                   Institute of Computer Science (FORTH-ICS)

+                    Gilles Degottex <degottex@csd.uoc.gr>
                                 October 2014

-                    Gilles Degottex <degottex@csd.uoc.gr>

 This file describes mainly the main options available in HMPD and provides some remarks on its use.

 A use case is given in the HOWTO_hmpd.m file in the howtos directory.

 F0 ESTIMATION ------------------------------------------------------------------

-For reason of fairness in the evaluations in [1,2], STRAIGHT [6] was used to compute the f0 values in voiced segments.
+For reason of fairness in evaluations, STRAIGHT [6] was used in [1,2] to compute the f0 values in voiced segments.
 However, it is not possible to include STRAIGHT in COVAREP for legal reasons.
 Consequently, the version of HMPD in COVAREP uses the SRH [7] method instead.

-You can obviously use your own f0 estimation curve as argument of the hmpd_analysis function (or similarly hmpd_analysis_harmonic).
+You can obviously use your own f0 estimation curve given as argument of the hmpd_analysis function (or similarly hmpd_analysis_harmonic).
 For this purpose, please see the documentation in these functions.